 Heating and hot water

-Repair Category 1 Notes We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.
-We assume service records can be made available as appropriate.
+Repair Category 1 Notes We understand that service records can be made available as appropriate.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

 Drainage